- Course Type: Undergraduate

 Practical work is emphasised throughout the third and fourth years.
 In the fifth optional year, which leads to an M.A.I.
 Master’s degree, students take a number of elective courses during the first semester.
 These courses include:

 • Advanced computer architecture

 • Embedded systems

 • Distributed systems

 During the second semester each student undertakes a final year project that is assessed by a presentation and an end-of-year dissertation.
 Some examples of project areas include:

-You may choose to spend all or part of the penultimate year at a European university as part of the Erasmus programme.
+You may choose to spend all of the penultimate year at a European university as part of the Erasmus, Cluster or Unitech programmes.

 Tel: +353 1 896 1765